jolicode/JoliTypo/README.md

 NoSpaceBeforeComma
 ------------------

-Remove space before a `,` and add a space after.
+Remove space before `,` and make sure there is only one space after.

 Hyphen (automatic hyphenation)
 ------------------------------